 However, the company reported a 0.3% million net loss during its 2022 first quarter.
 This has been apparent because of the ongoing crisis in Ukraine.

 Events in Ukraine have stimulated the nuclear fuel market.
-These highlighted the urgent need for a strong governmental and private sector reaction and investment in local enriched uranium capacity.
+These highlighted the urgent need for a strong governmental and private sector reaction and investment in locally enriched uranium capacity.
 Doing so would decrease the reliance of enterprises on foreign imports.

 Centrus is well-positioned to lead the critical effort to bolster energy supplies for the current and next-generation fleet of reactors.